astronomer/docs/astro/export-cloudwatch.md

 ---
 sidebar_label: 'AWS Cloudwatch'
-title: 'Export metrics and logs to AWS Cloudwatch'
+title: 'Export logs to AWS Cloudwatch'
 id: export-cloudwatch
 description: "Configure your Deployment to forward observability data to your AWS Cloudwatch instance."
 ---